openedx/docs.openedx.org/source/community/release_notes/redwood/potpourri.rst

 authors can also use the Teams feature to connect subsets of learners to custom content sets.

-For more details on how to use this feature, see the How-to Guide.
+For more details on how to use this feature, see :doc:`/educators/how-tos/connect_teams_content_groups`.

 For more details on how to turn this feature on, see the :doc:`dev_op_release_notes`.